splunk/public-o11y-docs/apm/profiling/profiling-troubleshooting.rst

 Check the following configurations:

 #.
 The ``OTEL_EXPORTER_OTLP_ENDPOINT`` is correctly set to the host and port where the OTEL collector is running.
 #.
-The OTEL collector is running and the port is open.
+The OTEL collector is running, the port is open and accessible from the host where the profiled application is running.
 #.
 The receiver for OTLP/gRPC is turned on in the OTEL collector configuration.
 #.
 The profiling pipeline is turned on in OTEL collector configuration.